pandas-dev/pandas/doc/source/dsintro.rst

    df.loc['b']
    df.iloc[2]

-For a more exhaustive treatment of more sophisticated label-based indexing and slicing, see the :ref:`section on indexing <indexing>`.
+For a more exhaustive treatment of sophisticated label-based indexing and slicing, see the :ref:`section on indexing <indexing>`.
 We will address the fundamentals of reindexing / conforming to new sets of labels in the :ref:`section on reindexing <basics.reindexing>`.